 My current research focuses on the use of social technologies by LGBT people in the rural Midwest.
 I am more broadly interested in the ways in which identity and social systems, particularly sexuality, class, and rurality, affect the creation, transmission, storage, and access of information in social settings.

-Social technology and LGBT people in the rural Midwest
+Social technology and LGBTQ people in the rural Midwest

-This ethnographic project investigates the uses of social technologies, particularly social media, by LGBT people in the rural Midwest.
-I am interested in the ways rural LGBT people use social media to navigate identity-based resources and information, social relationships, and the need for community space in lieu of resources typically utilized by LGBT populations in urban areas (e.g. bars, bookstores, community centers).
-Beginning in 2017 I also plan on utilizing participatory design and community-based participatory research methods with organizations in the region.
+This ethnographic project investigates the uses of social technologies, particularly social media, by LGBTQ people in the rural Midwest.
+I am interested in the ways rural LGBTQ people use social media to navigate identity-based resources and information, social relationships, and the need for community space in lieu of resources typically utilized by LGBTQ populations in urban areas (e.g. bars, bookstores, community centers).
+This work began in 2015 and is ongoing.

 Location-based social networks and rural gay men